 Canyon picnic area is a fully accessible, family friendly picnic area in Warrumbungle National Park.
 Not far from the visitor centre, it features barbecues and tables.

-Visitor information is available at the Warrumbungle Visitor Centre.
-Get great suggestions and tips for walking and camping in the national park.
+Visitor information is available at the Warrumbungle Visitor Centre, which is now back in its original location.
+Get great suggestions and tips for walking and camping in Warrumbungle National Park.

 Coonabarabran – Warrumbungle – Tooraweenah drive offers car touring through scenic mountain views with picnicking, walking, and wheelchair accessible facilities in Warrumbungle National Park.

 Visit the largest known cave in Warrumbungle National Park on this 6km guided walk near Coonabarabran.
 We'll take a short climb to the top for a spectacular view of Mount Exmouth.

 Breadknife and Grand High Tops walk in Warrumbungle National Park, regarded as one of the best walks in NSW, offers close up views of the park’s iconic rock formations.

 You’ll discover a haven for birdlife and wildlife along Wambelong Nature walking track, with koalas, kangaroos and emus in Warrumbungle National Park, near Coonabarabran.

 Best approached by experienced bushwalkers and visitors with moderate fitness, Belougery Split Rock walking track leads to stunning views and some terrific birdwatching.